 The Mountainwatch Detailed Forecast is provided by our resident meteorology sensei "The Grasshopper".
 The South Island analysis is issued around 7am every morning (maybe later on weekends) and is intended to provide an additional human element to the automated forecast data provided above.
 Sometimes we won't agree exactly with the model data - but if we ever call something significantly different we'll do our best to explain why.

-Image of the day: That high is back in control.
+Image of the day: Wow!
+I can actually see the South Island today, what a rare sight.
 Source:: BOM (vandalised by the Grasshopper)

 That's all from the Grasshopper.
 Wanna keep your finger on the pulse of all things snow?
 Join my weekly email list by filling in the box above.
 If you have a question or feedback for me join in the discussion below, or hit me up on facebook or twitter.